-Reading time: About 2.5 minutes
+Reading time: About 6 minutes

 Fear of writing is a terrible burden.
-But do what you fear and fear disappears, according to writer David Joseph Schwartz.
+But if you can do what you fear, the fear will disappear.
 Here’s how to take that advice….

 Many people I work with tell me they fear writing.
 Sure, they may have different words to describe the problem — resistance, procrastination, doubt, perfectionism, imposter syndrome — but these words have one emotion in common: fear.

-But fortunately for me, I no longer have any fear of writing.
+Fortunately for me, I no longer have any fear of writing.

 But our habitual response to fear is often not helpful in today’s society.
 After all, when was the last time you saw a tiger on the street?